 The pretty suburb of Linden stretches along a hill that slopes down to the Braamfontein Spruit in Randburg, north-west Johannesburg.
 The area was originally farmland, named after farmer Johannes Jacobus

-Divided by the busy thoroughfare of Louis Botha Avenue lies Orange Grove, one of the oldest neighbourhoods in Johannesburg.
-Originally known as Lemoen Plaas, Afrikaans for Orange Farm, the suburb
+Adjacent to Norwood and Houghton, and divided neatly in half by the busy thoroughfare of Louis Botha Avenue, lies Orange Grove, one of the oldest neighbourhoods in Johannesburg.
+Originally known

 The pretty suburbs of Greenside and Emmarentia are bordered on one side by the Emmarentia Dam and the adjoining Johannesburg Botanical Gardens, and on the other by the